Does Kratom Interact With Oxycodone (OxyContin)?

 No, it’s not safe to mix oxycodone with kratom.

-Because these substances have a negative interaction, they will increase the effects of each other.
+Because these substances have an agonistic interaction, they can potentiate each other’s effects.
 This is very dangerous as it could cause you to overdose or even die.

-Before mixing kratom and oxycodone, be sure to speak to your doctor first.
+Before mixing kratom and oxycodone, speak to your doctor first.

-Oxycodone was first discovered in Germany in 1916.
+Oxycodone is an opiate analgesic that was first discovered in Germany in 1916.
+Later, in 1996, it was patented by Purdue Pharma L.P and introduced into the United States market .
 Due to how well it can treat pain, this drug is on the List of Essential Medicines by the World Health Organization.

-Oxycodone can treat pain that doesn’t respond to other medications.
-It works quite well, and it doesn’t have as many side effects as morphine.
+Oxycodone can treat chronic pain that doesn’t respond to other medications.
+It works well and doesn’t have as many side effects as morphine.

 In the U.S., oxycodone has been approved to treat children as young as 11.
 As of 2019, it has become the 49th most popular prescription medication.
 More than 14 million people have an active prescription for oxycodone.